gristlabs/grist-core/README.md

 This repository, [grist-core](https://github.com/gristlabs/grist-core), is maintained by Grist Labs.
-Our flagship product available at [getgrist.com](https://www.getgrist.com) is built from the code you see here, combined with business-specific software designed to scale it to many users, handle billing, etc.
+Our flagship product available at [getgrist.com](https://www.getgrist.com) is built from the code you see here, combined with business-specific software designed to scale to many users, handle billing, etc.

 Grist Labs is an open-core company.
 We offer Grist hosting as a service, with free and paid plans.
 We also develop and sell features related to Grist using a proprietary license, targeted at the needs of enterprises with large self-managed installations.

-We see data portability and autonomy as a key value Grist can bring to our users, and `grist-core` as an essential means to deliver that.
+We see data portability and autonomy as a key value, and `grist-core` is an essential part of that.
 We are committed to maintaining and improving the `grist-core` codebase, and to be thoughtful about how proprietary offerings impact data portability and autonomy.

 By opening its source code and offering an [OSI](https://opensource.org/)-approved free license, Grist benefits its users: